Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: Integrated orbital parameters

 Hyperbolic orbits in extended mass profile require another definition of the eccentricity.
 This is why hyperbolic orbits are characterized in Tables~\ref{tab:dyn1} and ~\ref{tab:dyn2} by e$>$1 for purely hyperbolic orbits (hence without values for apocenter) and e $\ge$ 1 for orbits being hyperbolic on average but having few MC solutions consistent with elliptical orbits (and then with a quoted value for apocenter).\\

 We notice that pericenters are well determined and do not depend much on the adopted MW mass profile (compare Tables~\ref{tab:dyn1} and ~\ref{tab:dyn2}), while the opposite is true for eccentricity and apocenter values.
-Such a property will be further investigated in a future paper (Hammer et al. 2021, in preparation).
-We also notice that the more precise Gaia-EDR3 values have led to only two dSphs (Triangulum II and Tucana III) having pericenters lower than 20 kpc.
-This contrasts with \citet{fritz18Gaia} who were finding between seven to eight such low-pericenter dSphs, and this may affect some analyses based on the tidal disruption scenario caused by, e.g., the MW disk.
+Such a property will be further investigated in a future paper \citep{hammer21}.
+We also notice that the more precise Gaia-EDR3 values have led to only two dwarf galaxies (Triangulum II and Tucana III) having pericenters lower than 20 kpc.
+This contrasts with \citet{fritz18Gaia} who were finding between seven to eight such low-pericenter dwarf galaxies, and this may affect some analyses based on the tidal disruption scenario caused by, e.g., the MW disk.

 \startlongtable

 \startlongtable